DeSantis says Biden ‘neglecting’ domestic problems with Ukraine trip - NewsBreak

 “Biden didn’t go to East Palestine, Ohio on President’s Day,” Greene said on Twitter.
 “He went to Ukraine, a NON-NATO nation, whose leader is an actor and is apparently now commanding our United States military to world war.
 We must impeach this America Last fool before it’s too late.”

-The criticism about the president’s trip to Ukraine comes as some in the GOP have soured on the amount of U.S. support that has been given to the warring country, with some calling on the White House to provide a clear path for the end of the conflict.
+The criticism about the president’s trip to Ukraine comes as some in the GOP have soured on the amount of U.S. support that has been given to the warring country, with a some calling on the White House to provide a clear path for the end of the conflict.
+Copyright 2023 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0